ArnoldDP/OStim-Community-Modlist/README.md

  * ENB - NAT

 The Default profile.
 Much worse performance but better (???) graphics.
 Expect 45-55 fps in most exteriors if you have the recommended specs.
+Comes with your choice of a custom ENB preset made by yours truly, or Rudy for NAT.
+They have roughly the same performance but wildly different aesthetics.

  * CS - NAT